Kylie Jenner Shows Off Curves In Yellow Bikini With High Cut Bottoms In Latest Photo With Baby Stormi

 Kylie Jenner looks stunning in her latest Instagram photo.
 The entrepreneur and model shared a snap from the side of a chaise lounge that shows her sitting with little Stormi, a white towel beneath them.
 The 4-month-old looks adorable in her white one-piece swimsuit and straw hat as she sits between her mother’s legs.
-Kylie dons a yellow bikini with a scoop neck top and bottoms that feature a high-cut side that shows off her toned hip and thigh as she helps Stormi sit.
+Kylie dons a yellow bikini with a scoop neck top and bottoms that feature a high-cut side that shows off her toned hip and thigh as she helps Stormi sit up.

 Last week, Jenner posted another photo of herself with baby Stormi.
 In this one, the two were also on a chaise lounge.
 The white robe she wore fell off Kylie’s left shoulder as she faced Stormi who was wearing white shorts and a sleeveless ivory top.
 The photo was captioned with “you make all my mornings.”